admariner/coda-doc-scraper/README.md

 - **Select Tables**: Choose specific tables to fetch data from.
 - **Fetch Data**: Fetch rows and columns from selected tables based on the selected row count (Columns Only, 1 Row, or All Rows).
 - **Data Display**: View fetched data in a collapsible, scrollable JSON viewer.
+- **Intuitive Data Structure**: View data in a nested structure where row data is organized under each column for easier comprehension.
 - **Export Data**: Export fetched data as JSON.
 - **Copy Data**: Copy individual table data or concatenated data from all selected tables to the clipboard.
+- **Simplified Nested Objects**: Complex nested objects are displayed using only their names for clarity.
+- **Human-Readable Column IDs**: Column IDs in row values are replaced with their human-readable names.
 - **Error Handling**: Display error messages for invalid inputs or API errors.
 - **Persistent Configuration**: Save API token and document ID in localStorage for convenience.